mdn/content/files/en-us/learn/css/building_blocks/selectors/combinators/index.md

 ## Summary

 This is the last section in our lessons on selectors.
-Next, we'll move on to another important part of CSS — the [CSS Box Model](/en-US/docs/Learn/CSS/Building_blocks/The_box_model).
+Next, we'll move on to another important part of CSS — the [cascade and inheritance](/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance).

 {{PreviousMenuNext("Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements", "Learn/CSS/Building_blocks/The_box_model", "Learn/CSS/Building_blocks")}}